-NATURE OF RISK RELATED CONTROLS / RESPONSE TO RISK HOW THE RISK WAS ADDRESSED BY OUR AUDIT CONCLUSION AND RECOMMENDATION OVERRIDE OF CONTROLS management override of controls is present in all entities.
-[S] By its nature, there are no controls in place to mitigate the risk of management override.
+NATURE OF RISK RELATED CONTROLS / RESPONSE TO RISK HOW THE RISK WAS ADDRESSED BY OUR AUDIT CONCLUSION AND RECOMMENDATION MANAGEMENT OVERRIDE OF CONTROLS [S] Auditing standards presume that a risk of management override of controls is present in all entities.
+By its nature, there are no controls in place to mitigate the risk of management override.
 We are required to respond to this risk by testing the appropriateness of accounting journals and other adjustments to the financial statements, reviewing accounting estimates for possible bias and obtaining an understanding of the business rationale of significant transactions that appear to be unusual.
-Our audit work in relation to testing a sample of journals is in progress.
+We have performed detailed audit work to test a sample of journals, and our conclusions were satisfactory.
+There is no indication of inappropriate journals having been recorded.
 No issues have been identified in our review of the appropriateness of other transactions and adjustments made to the financial statements, and our work on accounting estimates has not identified any evidence of bias.
 REVENUE RECOGNITION (CONTRIBUTIONS) [S] Auditing standards presume that there are risks of fraud in revenue recognition.
 These risks may arise from the use of inappropriate accounting policies, failure to apply the Council's stated accounting policies or from an inappropriate use of estimates in calculating revenue.
 The Fund has controls in place in the form of reconciliations of employer data and returns.
 We performed tests of control over the reconciliation and verification process for employer returns.
 We performed sample testing and recalculations to verify the pensionable pay and contribution rates to employer records and returns.
 We recalculated member and employer contributions rates and compared employer rates to those mandated by the actuary.
 We have concluded there are no material errors or indications of fraud within revenue from contributions.
 We identified one potential control deficiency whereby contributions posted directly to Altair from the employer payrolls are not currently reconciled or verified, however the impact of this is not material and there is no confirmed error indicated.
 No other issues have been identified by our testing of revenue from contributions.
 FAIR VALUE OF INVESTMENTS (UNQUOTED INVESTMENTS) [S] The investment portfolio includes unquoted investment holdings valued by the fund manager.
 The valuation of these assets may be subject to a significant level of assumption and estimation and valuations may not be based on observable market data.
 We obtained direct confirmations from each investment manager and confirmed the basis of valuation for managed investments.
 We considered the valuation method for directly held investments and calculated an expected value based on direct confirmations and publicly disclosed information.
 We have reconciled the valuations to direct confirmations from the investment managers and reviewed the basis used to value these.
 We have concluded that the valuation basis used appears reasonable and the values are not materially misstated.